Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 - Merchants, other payment processors, banks, fraud checking agencies and providers of operational services, including outside the EEA, in order to provide our services to you, including transmitting payments and also to fulfil our obligations to them under our contracts with them relating to the services we provide to our customers.

-- The persons mentioned above and with credit reference agencies and regulators, such as the Financial Services Authority or tax authorities or security and law enforcement agencies, including outside the EEA, for fraud detection and prevention purposes and in connection with their exercise of their regulatory functions.
+- The persons mentioned above and with regulators, such as the Financial Services Authority or tax authorities or security and law enforcement agencies, including outside the EEA, for fraud detection and prevention purposes and in connection with their exercise of their regulatory functions.

 - Third parties in connection with civil or criminal legal proceedings.